Receive Interrupt

 Start uart rx interrupt test!

-2. This sample starts with transmitting ### Uart interrupt sample ###\r\n.
+2. SoC starts sending ### Uart interrupt sample ###\r\n.
 Observe that the string appears on the PC terminal.

 Code Overview